-We are able to guaranty a safe and comfortable drive on the island of Crete by supplying fully insured vehicles, unlimited kilometers, 24 hours breakdown service with replacement of the vehicle in case of damage or accident and child seats.
+We are able to guaranty a safe and comfortable drive on the island of Crete by supplying vehicles with unlimited kilometers, 24 hours breakdown service with replacement of the vehicle in case of damage or accident and child seats.

 Our experience offers you the carefree holiday you need!

 In Crete we have a symbol we identify with that represents our free spirit, our fearlessness and our passion for freedom.
 Its scientific name is capra aegagrus cretica.
 We, over the years have adopted its pet name and call it Kri-Kri just as it is now widely known across the globe.
 It is a wild, endemic Cretan goat.
 We call it αγρίμι = agrimi, loosely translating as a wild beast.
 There is another name to it that is purely Cretan in dialect: φουριάρικο = fouriariko, which means a fast, living in the wild, hard to capture, untamed beast.